mx-mic/windows-handbook/README.md

-# Welcome to the truckload of useful Windows commands!
+# Welcome to the reopository of useful Windows commands!
 Even the commands you didn't know could exist are here!
 Check them out in the releases section [here!](https://github.com/Micxster/Useful-Windows-Commands/releases!)

 ## How to install/activate the commands